mothur/mothur.github.io/_wiki/make.contigs.md

 The oligos option takes a file that can contain the sequences of the paired primers and barcodes and their sample identifier.
-Each line of the oligos file can start with the key words \"primer\" and \"barcode\" or it can start with a \"\#\" to tell mothur to ignore that line of the oligos file.
-Here\'s an example:
+Each line of the oligos file can start with the key words "primer" and "barcode" or it can start with a "\#" to tell mothur to ignore that line of the oligos file.
+Here's an example:

     primer CCTACGGGAGGCAGCAG ATTACCGCGGCTGCTGG V3
     primer ATTAGAWACCCBDGTAGTCC    CCCGTCAATTCMTTTRAGT V5